yangr0/RBust/README.md

 RBust is a blazing fast multi-thread web directory bruteforce tool written in Rust

+Contribution are always welcome, feel free to create issues and pull requests

 ## Features

 * Automatically picks the most amount of threads that your system can handle